pkscanvas/RoundTable/README.md

 ### Usage

 1. Keep the dataset in the code folder
-2. Run the LM Studio server after choosing a model compatible with your system
+2. Run the LM Studio server after choosing a model compatible with your system (I recommend -> **mistral-7b-instruct-v0.2.Q4_K_M.gguf** for it's small size and stability)
 3. Start the Tkinter application:
    ```
    python code/ctk_ui.py